Ford F-Series: Eleventh generation (2004–2008)

 For the 2004 model year, the F-150 was redesigned on an all-new platform, which has a fully boxed-in frame and introduced rear shocks to mount outside of the frame for decreased wheel hop and improved ride quality.
 This new body style kept the fully independent front suspension introduced in the last generation, but added vacuum-driven front wheel hubs for the four-wheel drive (4WD) versions.
 The previous generation had full-time connected front axles.
 The improvement saves fuel and by default goes into a wheel-locked position.
 Should a failure occur in the vacuum solenoid, system, or hoses, the wheel hub defaults to a 4WD position to keep from leaving a driver stranded.
-Internally, a three-valve version of the 5.4 L V8 was introduced and replaced the previous two-valve version.
+Internally, a three-valve version of the 5.4L V8 was introduced and replaced the previous two-valve version.
 Externally, the 11th-generation model was different from its predecessor, with sharper-edged styling; a major change was the adoption of the stepped driver's window from the Super Duty trucks.
 Regardless of cab type, all F-150s were given four doors, with the rear doors on the regular cab providing access to behind-the-seat storage.
 Ford also introduced additional variants of the F-150.
 The FX4 Off-Road package available since the 2002 model year became its own trim level.
 A sportier version of the F-150 became available as STX, replaced by FX2 Sport in 2007.

 From 2005 to 2008, Lincoln-Mercury dealers sold this version of the F-150 as the Lincoln Mark LT, replacing the Blackwood.

 In late 2007 for the 2008 model year, the Super Duty trucks were given an all-new platform.
-While using the same bed and cabin as before, these are distinguished from their predecessors by an all-new interior and a much larger grille and head lamps.
+While using the same bed and cabin as before, these are distinguished from their predecessors by an all-new interior and a much larger grille and headlamps.
 Previously available only as a chassis-cab model, the F-450 now was available as a pickup directly from Ford.